emmanuelalozie/cashcard-app/README.md

 ### Introduction
 Welcome to my repository where I document my progress through the Spring Boot course designed for beginners.
 This course is aimed at helping learners build a solid foundation in Spring Boot, enabling them to apply this knowledge in real-world software development.
-Throughout my career, I've had the opportunity to interface with Spring on various projects, which sparked my interest in its robust capabilities.
+I've had the opportunity to interface with Spring Boot in my career, which sparked my interest in its robust capabilities.
 Keen to deepen my understanding and master its extensive features, I decided to pursue this Spring Boot course to refine my skills and broaden my technical expertise in building modern, scalable applications.

 ### Course Overview